 Once you copy the code, you can paste it into your text editor.
 Then you are done!
-If I copied the embed video link for the Beauty and the Beast trailer and put it in my text editor, the video would like this in the browser.
+If I copied the embedded video link for the Beauty and the Beast trailer and put it in my text editor, the video would be like this in the browser.

 The trailer has the width and height attributes listed as 560 and 315.
 If I wanted to change the width to 600, I would divide 560 by 315.

 560/315 = 1.777777778

 Once I have the ratio, I use that number to divide 600.
 You will get a lot of big decimal numbers so feel free to estimate your numbers as see fit.

 So I'd have to set the height at 337.
 If I changed the attributes in the iframe tag, the browser would show the trailer in a bigger size.

 Structural tags aren't the only important tags on a website.
 Meta tags are used to tell the computer even more important information about a website.
 Like structural tags, users don't see the meta tags working in the browser.